Updated May 19, 2020

 These changes are not uniform and vary by district, individual courthouses, and judges.

-While federal courts will take steps to remain open, you should anticipate closures.
+While federal courts will take steps to remain operational, you should anticipate physical closures.
 On March 23, 2020, the federal court serving the northern district of California announced closure due to COVID-19 exposure.
 Given the dynamic nature of the coronavirus outbreak, the federal court assigned to handle your bankruptcy matter could close, too.
+However, courts have made alternate arrangements for case filings and appearances.
+Talk with a local bankruptcy attorney about proceeding in your jurisdiction.

 Effective March 24, 2020